STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 existing configuration sections
 ``[hpx.component.<some_component_instance_name>]`` and instantiates a special factory object for each of the successfully located and loaded components.
-During the application's life time, these factory objects will be responsible to create new and discard old instances of the component they are associated with.
+During the application's life time, these factory objects are responsible for creating new and discarding old instances of the component they are associated with.
 This step is performed after step 11) of the process of filling the internal configuration database with default information as described in section :ref:`loading_ini_files`.